|City/Town: • El Jobean|

 El Jobean Hotel

-In 1932, he married Donna Alice Eslocker who always traveled together with Leo as he performed his daredevil stunts.
+In 1932, Simon married Donna Alice Eslocker who always traveled together with Leo as he performed his daredevil stunts.
 When the Simons purchased the El Jobean Hotel in 1942, their carnival lifestyle followed.
 A number of carnival and circus performers took up residence at the hotel during the winter months and later, made it their permanent home.
 Among these were the famous “Flying Wallendas” who would practice their high wire and trapeze acts behind the hotel.

 The hotel operated until 1969 when the Simons retired due to Leo’s failing health.
 He peacefully passed away in 1972 in El Jobean and was buried at Gulf Pines Memorial Park in Englewood, Florida.
 Donna continued to live at the old hotel, appointing herself the unofficial historian of El Jobean, gathering and preserving artifacts until her death in 1995.